Volunteering can be a good way of meeting people and learning new skills.

 Some organisations will have a standard volunteer agreement.
 If not, you and your manager could adapt a sample agreement.

 Regular meetings are a chance to see how things are going.
 Check your goals from the last meeting.
-Ask if there is anything you’d like to change about your volunteering role.
+Ask if there is anything you would like to change about your volunteering role.

 Last reviewed by Scope on: 04/04/2024